rhara/cbiprep/README.md

 There is a problem in ligand extraction where a chain has multiple ligand with separate sequence numbers.<br/>
 Ligand must be split by (chain, sequence number) identity.

+For the time being, please use Jupyter notebooks.

 ### LOG

 ```